ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 18. Removed Controlled Chaos from the goblin priestess.
 19. Lorroakan, Balthazar, and Carrion received several passives similar to those that a wizard or sorcerer would get from competitive magic item choices.
 20. Refactored who has what passives from the Mage Slayer feat, now that it works much differently.
+21. Lorroakan's animated armor has received some upgrades, based on designs copied from animated armor found near the Underdark mage tower (both encounters now feature lightning charge based mechanics added to Animated Armor).
+Lorroakan's dwarf servant has been handed a backpack full of potions, some scrolls of counter spell, and find familiar.
+So he's still mostly harmless as a combatant, but he will try to protect Lorroakan while you are distracted from the bigger enemies.
+22. Hundreds of other tweaks across Act 1, 2, and 3, pulling levers and pressing buttons to make annoying enemies less annoying and underwhelming encounters more formidable.

 **Other Changes**
 1. Updated so, so, so many mods.